 To answer this question, it helps to understand how our cooperative works.
 Our farms range in location from Oregon to North Carolina and as we know, the seasons are drastically different.
 This means each farm can raise animals in a way that suits the climate they are in while ensuring the animals’ safety and continued practice of regenerative agriculture.

 This is where the seasonality of food comes in.
 With a large portion of our farms being in colder climates, many can only raise animals during certain seasons.
 For example, in Arkansas we have a specific poultry season.
-From spring through fall our farmers are up and at it moving our poultry twice a day.
+From spring through fall our farmers are up and at it moving our poultry once a day.
 When the ground gets too cold and frosty we stop all production until the weather warms again.
 Cattle and pigs are heartier, however, growth slows during wintertime.
 We provide plenty of hay for them to make warm beds.
 In addition, our pigs are forested meaning they have access to shelter within the trees.